nullpointer-io/stablediffusion/README.md

-# tryout-stablediffusion
+# stablediffusion
-Simple script to explore the Stable Diffusion AI to create an image from a textual description.
+Script to use the Stable Diffusion AI to create an image from a textual description.

 ## Disclaimers